sanketp05/git_vscode/README.md

 # git_vscode
-This is the sample repo
+This is the sample repo created for learn git and it's commands